Excelsior-Technologies-Community/PHP_Laravel12_Authentication_Using_Vue.JS/README.md

 # PHP_Laravel12_Authentication_Using_Vue.JS

-A modern full‑stack authentication starter project built with Laravel 12, Vue 3, Inertia.js, and Tailwind CSS.
-This project provides a clean and scalable foundation for building single‑page applications with a complete authentication flow.
+A modern full‑stack authentication starter project built with **Laravel 12**, **Vue 3**, **Inertia.js**, and **Tailwind CSS**.
+This repository provides a clean, scalable, and production‑ready foundation for building secure single‑page applications with a complete authentication flow.

 ---

+## Project Overview

+This project demonstrates how to build a full authentication system using Laravel as the backend and Vue.js as the frontend while maintaining a seamless SPA‑like experience through Inertia.js.

+It is suitable for:

+* Laravel + Vue learners
+* MCA / BCA / BSc IT projects
+* Interview preparation
+* Real‑world starter templates

+---

 ## Features

-Authentication System
+### Authentication System

 * User registration and login
 * Email verification
-* Password reset
+* Password reset (forgot password flow)
 * Profile management
 * Protected routes using middleware

-Modern Tech Stack
+### Modern Tech Stack

 * Laravel 12 backend
 * Vue 3 with Composition API
-* Inertia.js for SPA‑like experience
+* Inertia.js for SPA‑like navigation
-* Tailwind CSS for styling
+* Tailwind CSS for modern UI
 * Vite for fast asset bundling

-Security
+### Security

 * Laravel Sanctum authentication
 * CSRF protection